Nutrition in Cancer Care (PDQ®)–Patient Version

-Nutrition support gives nutrition to patients who cannot eat or digest normally.
+Nutrition support helps people who cannot eat or digest food normally.

 It is best to take in food by mouth whenever possible.
-Some patients may not be able to take in enough food by mouth because of problems from cancer or cancer treatment.
-Medicine to increase appetite may be used.
+Some people may not be able to take in enough food by mouth because of problems from cancer or cancer treatment.

-Nutrition support for patients who cannot eat can be given in different ways.
+Nutrition support can be given in different ways.

-Nutrition support can improve a patient's quality of life during cancer treatment, but there are harms that should be considered before making the decision to use it.
-The patient and health care providers should discuss the harms and benefits of each type of nutrition support.
-(See the Nutrition in Advanced Cancer section below for more information on the use of nutrition support at the end of life, see the Nutrition Needs at End of Life section.
+Nutrition support can improve a person's quality of life during cancer treatment, but may cause problems that should be considered before making the decision to use it.
+The patient, family, and healthcare team should discuss the harms and benefits of each type of nutrition support.
+For more information on the use of nutrition support at the end of life, see the Nutrition Needs at End of Life section.

 Enteral nutrition is also called tube feeding.

-Enteral nutrition is giving the patient nutrients in liquid form (formula) through a tube that is placed into the stomach or small intestine.
+Enteral nutrition gives the patient nutrients in liquid form (formula) through a tube that is placed into the stomach or small intestine.
 The following types of feeding tubes may be used:

 - A nasogastric tube is inserted through the nose and down the throat into the stomach or small intestine.
-This kind of tube is used when enteral nutrition is only needed for a few weeks.
+This is used when enteral nutrition is only needed for a few weeks.

-- A gastrostomy tube is inserted into the stomach or a jejunostomy tube is inserted into the small intestine through an opening made on the outside of the abdomen.
-This kind of tube is usually used for long-term enteral feeding or for patients who cannot use a tube in the nose and throat.
+- A gastrostomy tube is inserted into the stomach, or a jejunostomy tube is inserted into the small intestine through an opening made on the outside of the abdomen.
+This is usually used for long-term enteral feeding or for people who cannot use a tube in the nose and throat.

-The type of formula used is based on the specific needs of the patient.
-There are formulas for patients who have special health conditions, such as diabetes.
-Formula may be given through the tube as a constant drip (continuous feeding) or 1 to 2 cups of formula can be given 3 to 6 times a day (bolus feeding).
+The type of formula used is based on the person's specific needs.
+There are formulas for people who have special health conditions, such as diabetes, or other needs, such as religious or cultural diets.

 Parenteral nutrition carries nutrients directly into the blood stream.

-Parenteral nutrition is used when the patient cannot take food by mouth or by enteral feeding.
+Parenteral nutrition is used when a person cannot take food by mouth or by enteral feeding.
 Parenteral feeding does not use the stomach or intestines to digest food.
-Nutrients are given to the patient directly into the blood, through a catheter (thin tube) inserted into a vein.
+Nutrients are given to the patient directly into the blood, through a catheter inserted into a vein.
 These nutrients include proteins, fats, vitamins, and minerals.

 The catheter may be placed into a vein in the chest or in the arm.

 A peripheral venous catheter is placed into a vein in the arm.
 A peripheral venous catheter is put in place by trained medical staff.
 This type of catheter is usually used for short-term parenteral feeding for patients who do not have a central venous access catheter.